dinomite/blog/source/blog/2017-07-12-coding-tests.html.markdown

 # Take-home coding tests

 A take-home coding test solves all of the aforementioned problems.
 Candidates get to use an devlopment environment of their preference, aren't under live scrutiny, and get to work in the manner that is best for them.
-For all of these reasons, I quite like take-home coding tests, but the rightly get a lot of hate from other developers for a few reasons.
+For all of these reasons, I quite like take-home coding tests, but they rightly get a lot of hate from other developers for a few reasons.

 ## Time